williamdemeo/Math700Spring2014/README.md

 from the collection of homework problems.

 **Computing:**
 No prior programming experience is required for this course, and the computing component of the course will be optional.
 This is a graduate math course, so it will be taught from a more abstract and general perspective than undergraduate linear algebra.
-However, one of the best ways to develop a deeper understanding of the theory is to use the computer to experiment with and apply it.
-For this, we will rely on a number of programming languages, depending in part on student backgrounds and interests.
-Most likely these will include Matlab/Octave, Sage/Python, C/LAPACK.
+However, one of the best ways to develop a deeper understanding of the material is to use the computer to experiment with and apply the methods.
+For this, we will use a number of programming languages, depending in part on student backgrounds and interests.
+These will most likely include Matlab/Octave, Sage/Python, and C/LAPACK.

 **Course topics in more detail:**
 Below is a list of some of the topics we will cover.
 In addition to these, we will